eduardojmesteves/eduardojmesteves.github.io/README.md

 **Project Manager / Junior Software Developer** - PromptEquation, Lda\
 *September 2021 - December 2024*

-- Managed projects through requirements analysis, budget optimisation and accurate documentation of customer requirements.
+- Managed 11 interdisciplinary projects through requirements analysis, budget optimisation and accurate documentation of customer requirements.
-- Developed and adapted Python scripts and the Odoo framework.
+- Developed in the Odoo framework and adapted Python scripts to fetch data from the server.
+- Developed and prepared different dashboards using open source tools (i.e. Apache Superset)
+- Used BI tools and dashboards to produce detailed reports for decision making.
 - Performed advanced database queries in PostgreSQL for data management and analysis.
-- Used BI tools and dashboards to produce detailed reports for decision making.

 **Research Fellow** - Catholic University of Portugal\
 *September 2015 - August 2021*